 - If the battery is not specifically designed to be removed, Federal Regulations allow for one large lithium-ion battery to be transported and installed in a wheelchair or mobility aid.
 In this case, there is no watt hour limit for the battery installed in the device.

 NOTE: The battery must have successfully passed each test in the UN Manual of Tests and Criteria as specified in 49 CFR Part 173.185, unless it was approved by the Associate Administrator.

 - Spare or Removed Lithium Ion Batteries

-- Spare lithium ion batteries and lithium ion batteries which have been removed from your wheelchair or mobility aid, must be carried onboard with you.
+- Spare lithium ion batteries and lithium-ion batteries that have been removed from your wheelchair or mobility aid must be carried onboard with you.

 - Spare batteries must be effectively protected against short circuiting by:

 - Packing each battery or each battery-powered device, in a fully enclosed inner packaging made of non-conductive material (such as a plastic bag).

 - Separating or packing batteries in a manner to prevent contact with other batteries, devices or conductive materials (e.g., metal) in the packaging.

 - Ensuring that exposed terminals or connectors are protected with non-conductive caps/tape.

 For more information about traveling safely with batteries, please go to the FAA's website.

 Tip: To assist us in safely loading and unloading your mobility aid, please provide our airport Spirit representatives with written instructions for proper handling of your device.
 We ask that you bring the mobility aid’s user manual, use our Mobility Aid Information form (found below), or design your own instructions.
 Fill out as much information as possible and bring it with you on the day of your travel.
 We recommend that you affix the instructions to your device and keep an extra copy for yourself.